Skip to main content

 Day 1–2Arrive, get SIM card, rest

-Day 3–7Tour apartments, sign lease
+Day 3–7Tour apartments, lock in your base

 Day 8–14Bank account, RFC, start job, meet coworkers